afrind/warp-draft/draft-ietf-moq-transport.md

 A publisher sends a MAX_SUBSCRIPTION_ID message to increase the number of subscriptions a subscriber can create within a session.

-The Maximum Subscription ID MUST only increase within a session, and receipt of a MAX_SUBSCRIPTION_ID message with an equal or smaller Subscription ID value is a 'Protocol Violation'.
+The Maximum Subscriber-Chosen Subscription ID MUST only increase within a session, and receipt of a MAX_SUBSCRIPTION_ID message with an equal or smaller Subscription ID value is a 'Protocol Violation'.

 ~~~
 MAX_SUBSCRIPTION_ID